daoterog/TokyoDrift/data/reports/descriptor_bandwidths/README.md

 The reports establish distance scales and initial coverage for these data/model settings.
 They do not show convergence, improved energy distributions, or optimal bandwidths.
-Reference bank size affects nearest-neighbor distances and coverage; especially LJ55's configured bank of 64 is smaller than the main 512-reference diagnostic.
-The additional `lj55_bank64.json` report checks this actual bank size: real-data median distance is 0.0503 and initial generator-to-data median distance is 0.2013, supporting the same approximate bandwidth range.
+Reference bank size affects nearest-neighbor distances and coverage.
+The additional `lj55_bank64.json` report checks a smaller 64-reference bank: real-data median distance is 0.0503 and initial generator-to-data median distance is 0.2013, supporting the same approximate bandwidth range.
-Reproduce it with `--samples 64`.
+Reproduce that snapshot size with `--samples 64`.
 The median/global distance scale is less sensitive to bank size than local coverage.
 Different seeds and a trained generator can also change coverage substantially.

 Keep both fine and broad components initially.
 Select any later bandwidth annealing and `eta`